 - Complaint handling is a critical part of agent roles but people also turn to social to get on the case on when they want to buy something.
 Research from the Institute of Customer Service found that around a third of people use social to make pre-sales enquires.
 Empower your support teams to engage on these opportunities, and share recommendations on alternative products and services with customers who can't find what they originally wanted.

-- Give agents content links to share to give customers more self-help information and hopefully cut down on the number of interactions needed on social to answer a query properly.
+- Give agents content links to share to encourage proactive self-service and hopefully cut down on the number of interactions needed on social to answer a query properly.

 #6 Retain talent

 A good, cohesive social customer service team can take time to create.
-Ensure you can retain your talented employees by providing them with an intuitive and easy-to-use customer service app.
+Ensure you can retain your talented employees and maximise team productivity.

 - Reduce repetitive tasks where possible and ensure you have a mechanism for the team to provide feedback about any improvements which can be made

-- Using approvals in your social customer app will help to build team confidence.
+- Using approvals in your social customer app will help to build team confidence and avoid social customer service mistakes.
 Supervisors can approve messages which need checking before they are posted and add notes for agents to guide them on how to improve what they are saying.
 This will also help to prevent any howlers going public, and potentially viral.

 - Schedule regular team meetings to talk through best practice examples of what is working well, and what needs improving.
 Anyone who works in social knows things change very quickly and training should be ongoing.

-- Use agent performance reports to assess if any changes are needed to team patterns and workflow to avoid overworking team members.
+- Use social customer care data to assess if any changes are needed to team patterns and workflow to avoid overworking team members.

 An effective social customer care team is a valuable asset in building brand loyalty and ensuring repeat business.
 Use these tips to help build and train your social team and ensure you get the maximum benefit from both your agents and your tool.